 But a recent survey of large technology buyers offers some positive news for enterprise-focused startups: Though big companies are changing some of their tech-spending habits in light of the current, volatile economy, most don’t expect to shrink their overall technology budgets this year–meaning savvy startups, particularly in sectors like cybersecurity and data, can still find a way to make critical enterprise sales.

-The Battery 2022 Cloud Software Spending Survey, conducted in early August via an independent research firm, queried 100 chief technology officers, chief information officers, chief information security officers and other buyers across industries ranging from financial services to healthcare to manufacturing, among others.
+Our State of Enterprise Tech Spending survey, conducted in early August via an independent research firm, queried 100 chief technology officers, chief information officers, chief information security officers and other buyers across industries ranging from financial services to healthcare to manufacturing, among others.
 Together, the respondents control roughly $29 billion in annual technology spend; 85% of them work at companies with more than 1,000 employees.

 Fifty-eight percent of the respondents currently spend $100 million or more annually on cloud infrastructure, application software, data platforms and machine-learning tooling, which are core focus areas for many of today’s highest-profile enterprise startups.